bitnami/charts/bitnami/appsmith/README.md

 helm install my-release my-repo/appsmith
 ```

-The command deploys appsmith on the Kubernetes cluster in the default configuration.
+The command deploys Appsmith on the Kubernetes cluster in the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`